matbueno/ssr-react-boilerplate/README.md

 ## Production mode
 Running `yarn build` webpack will build the app into a `dist` folder and then express server will be started.

+## Folder Structure
+### Backend
+- The api apps are in the `src/api` folder
+- The apps consist of a collection of the app's models and a router and folder for each of the endpoints versions, the folder consists of a router and a controller.

+### Frontend
+- Pages are kept in the `src/pages` folder
+- Components are organized using [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/)